top of page

 Treating everything equally,

-weakens individuals and entire nations because how is a person or group of people supposed to behave better if they're not allowed to judge which behavior is better than another?
+• weakens individuals and entire nations because how is a person or group of people supposed to behave better if they're not allowed to judge which behavior is better?

-desensitizes feelings because people are not allowed to be concerned or feel badly after witnessing harmful behavior from other individuals.
+• desensitizes feelings because people are not allowed to be concerned or feel bad after witnessing harmful behavior from others.

 How can a person feel accomplishment or self-respect if one believes it inappropriate to think that his or her thoughts or behavior could be more healthy or productive than anyone else's?